Invoicing framework

 Goal

-Evaluate and update the Invoicing UI and framework to accommodate incoming features, and make it easier for businesses to get paid.
+Evaluate and update the invoicing creation framework to scale for incoming features and make it easier for businesses to get paid.

 Team